 - General college admission requirements.

-- This program has a competitive selection process.
-See Fall 2017 Competitive Allied Health Program Criteria on the Competitive and Limited Programs page of the A-B Tech website.
+- This program has a selective selection process.
+See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website.

 - High school biology, high school algebra, and keyboarding skills are highly recommended.

 - Final admission to the Radiography program shall be contingent upon documentation of physical and emotional health that would provide evidence indicative of the applicant’s ability to provide safe care to the public.

 - Completed medical and immunization records must be submitted to the department chair before classes begin.

 - Either first dose of Hepatitis B vaccine or completion of series.

 - Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification is a prerequisite to full admission and must be maintained throughout the program.
 This certification must include hands-on skills components, AED use, and other lifesaving skills.
 Course certifications from any other providers will not be accepted.